apache/spark/BACKEND.md

 ### Notes and TODOs for SparkR Backend

+- Add a stop backend command.
+This should be called when the R process exits.
+  The Java program doesn't stop right now !
+- Handle stderr, stdout of Java program better.
+We shouldn't probably put them on the shell, but we need some way for users to look at the messages.
 - Send back the reply length as the first field in the reply.
-  Enforce somehow that the second field should be the error code ?
+  Enforce somehow that the second field should be the error code.
+Also we should add support to capture exceptions and send them in the reply.

 - Consider auto parsing all the arguments to RPCs on the R side i.e. take something like list(...) and serialize each argument.
 - Consider using reflection on the Java side instead of explicit handlers